 During the first year of employment (if hired after January 31), vacation time is prorated by month until the start of the new calendar year.
-For example, an employee hired in May would work eight (8) months of the year, and would be entitled to eight twelfths (2/3) of the minimum three (3) weeks of vacation which would be ten (10) vacation days for full-time employees working a 5-day week.
+For example, an

+Employee hired in May would work eight (8) months of the year, and would be entitled to eight twelfths (2/3) of the minimum three (3) weeks of vacation which would be ten (10) vacation days for full-time Employees working a 5-day week.
-C. Vacation time shall be scheduled at the mutual convenience of the Company and the Employee, pursuant to past practice.

-D. Any Employee who leaves the employ of the Company during the current applicable vacation year without taking his or her vacation shall be entitled to receive a cash settlement corresponding to the Employee's vested unused vacation time if the Employee is eligible for severance pay under Article VII.
+- C. Vacation time shall be scheduled at the mutual convenience of the Company and the Employee, pursuant to past practice.
+Managers should approve or deny Employee requests for vacation as quickly as practicable, which should be no later than two weeks after the request, subject to any departmental practices regarding deadlines for submitting requests (including practices that may set later deadlines for requesting vacation days for dates in the later part of the calendar year).
+Provided that an Employee's manager has approved a vacation request based on mutual convenience, and provided that departments may establish limits on the number of Employees who may take vacation time simultaneously, Employees are not responsible for arranging coverage for work assignments during periods of vacation. - D. Any Employee who leaves the employ of the Company during the current applicable vacation year without taking his or her vacation shall be entitled to receive a cash settlement corresponding to the Employee's vested unused vacation time if the Employee is eligible for severance pay under Article VII.
 Vacation time shall vest monthly (pro rata).
-Employees whose employment terminates on or before the first working day of a month do not accrue unused vacation pay for that month.

-E. An Employee who is entitled to at least three weeks of vacation and whose compensation is \$1,250 per week or less will be granted one week's pay in lieu of one week's vacation at the request of the Employee.
+Employees whose employment terminates on or before the first working day of a month do not accrue unused vacation pay for that month. - E. An Employee who is entitled to at least three weeks of vacation and whose compensation is \$1,250 per week or less will be granted one week's pay in lieu of one week's vacation at the request of the Employee. - F. Regular part-time Employees shall be entitled to paid vacation based upon attaining the anniversary of their employment at any time during the current vacation year as follows:

-F. When a holiday falls within a vacation period, another day of vacation shall be granted and, at the request of the Employee, shall be added to the vacation period, provided, in the Company's opinion, this does not interfere with normal operations.

-G. Regular part-time Employees shall be entitled to paid vacation based upon attaining the anniversary of th eir employment at any time during the current vacation year as follows: